spyrosmouchlianitis/PRevent/README.md

 - The app does not persist pull request states.
 - Only files up to 1 MB are scanned.
 - Files consisting of long single-line are excluded from scanning.
-- Response time ranges from 600 milliseconds to 7 seconds, with an average of 1.8 seconds.
-Longer times occur when detectors are updated.
+- Response time ranges from 200 milliseconds to 4 seconds, with an average of 1.2 seconds.
+Longer times occur when [malicious-code-ruleset](https://github.com/apiiro/malicious-code-ruleset.git) updates are fetched (2-10 seconds).

 # License